-Proteinase K is one of the best DNA extraction methods till date.
+Proteinase K is one of the best DNA extraction methods to date.
 The method is accurate, reliable and fast.
 The proteinase K DNA extraction method is also called as an enzymatic method of DNA extraction because of the important role of proteinase K enzyme in the DNA extraction.

 In this article, we will discuss the DNA extraction by proteinase K enzyme.
 The major topics of the article are:

-Introduction to DNA extraction
+Introduction to DNA extraction: